16EAGLE/getSpatialData/README.md

 aoi <- aoi_data[[3]] # AOI as matrix object, or better: aoi <- aoi_data[[2]] # AOI as sp object, or:
 aoi <- aoi_data[[1]] # AOI as sf object
+#instead, you could define an AOI yourself, e.g. as simple matrix

 ## set AOI for this session
 set_aoi(aoi)